Adel, Oregon

 Adel is an unincorporated community in southeastern Lake County, in the U.S. state of Oregon.
 The community is in an arid, sparsely populated part of the state, along Oregon Route 140, about 30 mi east of Lakeview.
 The Warner Valley surrounding Adel contains many marshes and shallow lakes, most of them intermittent.

 Frequented by Native Americans for many thousands of years, the valley became a region of sheep grazing and cattle ranching by the late 19th century.
-Adel's infrastructure includes a combined store/restaurant/bar, a post office (serving Zip Code 97620), an elementary school, and a church.
+Adel's infrastructure includes a combined store/restaurant/bar, a post office, an elementary school, and a church.
 Hot springs and related geological features have made one of the nearby ranches a potential site for a geothermal power station.

 History

 People have lived in the Warner Valley for more than 10,000 years.
 Evidence of Native American occupation includes petroglyphs, hunting blinds, flakes from obsidian tools, and other material artifacts.
 By historic times, the Kidütökadö band of Northern Paiute frequented the valley and the uplands of Hart Mountain, the fault block ridge to the east.

 The Euro-American settler community of Adel developed in the late 19th century around sheep grazing and small cattle ranches.
 Catholics from Ireland found work here as shepherds; their surnames and their churches are part of the regional heritage.
 A stagecoach line connected early Adel to Fort Bidwell in northern California and offered transportation three times a week.
 J. J. Monroe owned the Adel store.

 The Adel post office was established in 1896 and was either named for a former sweetheart of the owner of the land on which it was established or for a local cow, Leda, but with the spelling reversed.
 Mail service at that time was limited to three days a week.

 Crump Lake, immediately north of Adel, is named after Thomas Crump (1854–1939), who settled here in the 1890s.
 The lake, toward the southern end of a north–south chain of marshes and mainly intermittent lakes, covers about 8500 acre with a shoreline of about 70 mi.

 In 1959, two days after the Nevada Thermal Power Company drilled a well on the Crump family property, a continuous geyser of steam and hot water began shooting 150 ft into the air.
 However, during the 1960s the Crump Geyser became plugged with rocks, though it continued to emit steam.
 In the 21st century, the site's geoelectric potential makes it a candidate for a power station.
 The state's first geothermal plant began operation at the Oregon Institute of Technology in Klamath Falls in 2010.
 Another went online near Vale in 2012 and another, near Paisley, in 2014.